sjadams5331/MedNet-Enterprise-Lab/03-MedNet-TicketingSystem/01-deployment-and-authentication.md

 **Staff-only AD authentication.** Enabling AD authentication for staff ties every agent action in the ticketing system back to a real, centrally-managed domain identity, which matters for audit and accountability in a healthcare IT context.
 Client authentication was left disabled by design: patients and end-users interacting with the public support portal have no business need for a domain account, and requiring one would add friction and unnecessary attack surface without a corresponding benefit.

 **LDAPS without the "Use TLS" option.** The LDAP server is defined using the `ldaps://` scheme on port 636, which negotiates TLS at connection time.
-The plugin's separate "Use TLS" checkbox controls STARTTLS, which applies to plaintext LDAP on port 389 — enabling it alongside an already-encrypted `ldaps://` connection would be redundant, so it was left unchecked.
+The plugin's separate "Use TLS" checkbox controls STARTTLS, which applies to plaintext LDAP on port 389; enabling it alongside an already-encrypted `ldaps://` connection would be redundant, so it was left unchecked.

-The certificate trust enabling this LDAPS connection is established by the MedNet-RootCA; see [01-MedNet-ActiveDirectory/03-pki-and-ldaps.md](../01-MedNet-ActiveDirectory/03-pki-and-ldaps.md) for how that trust chain was built.
+The certificate trust enabling this LDAPS connection is established by the MedNet-RootCA.
+See [01-MedNet-ActiveDirectory/03-pki-and-ldaps.md](../01-MedNet-ActiveDirectory/03-pki-and-ldaps.md) for how that trust chain was built.

+---

 ## Post-Installation Hardening